 - Do not wear tight-fitting clothes on the day of your procedure or surgery.

-- Caregivers will insert an intravenous tube (IV) into your vein.
+- Healthcare providers will insert an intravenous tube (IV) into your vein.
 A vein in the arm is usually chosen.
 Through the IV tube, you may be given liquids and medicine.
-Your caregiver may give you an antibiotic medicine 30 minutes before your surgery to help prevent infections.
+Your healthcare provider may give you an antibiotic medicine 30 minutes before your surgery to help prevent infections.

 - An anesthesiologist may talk to you.
-This caregiver will give you medicine to make you sleepy before and during your surgery.
+This healthcare provider will give you medicine to make you sleepy before and during your surgery.

 - You or a close family member will be asked to sign a consent form.
-It gives your caregiver permission to do the surgery.
+It gives your healthcare provider permission to do the surgery.
 It also explains the problems that may happen and your choices.
 Be sure all your questions have been answered before you sign this form.